Skip to main content Skip to secondary navigation

 Alcohol Service

-• There may only be a maximum of two designated alcohol service areas for on-campus parties and the alcohol service area(s) must be outlined in the harm reduction plan when registering the party.
+• There may only be a maximum of two designated alcohol service areas for on-campus parties and must be as described in the harm reduction plan.
+This helps mitigate risk by controlling alcohol distribution and keeps eyes on attendees.

 • Unattended alcohol is prohibited at all parties on or off campus.